meganz/mpenc_doc/source/crypto_aske.rst

    * Nonces: :math:`(k_1,\; k_2,\; k_3)`
    * Ephemeral public signing keys: :math:`(E_1,\; E_2,\; E_3)`

+.. _aske-session-sig:

 Phase 2 -- Acknowledgement
 ==========================

+TODO(xl): we probably also want to hash group_key in here, to detect members tampering with the group key e.g. giving different results to different members.

 In the acknowledgement phase every member who is in possession of complete lists of participants' contributions confirms their ephemeral